You do NOT have to Like it, Share it or Tag a Friend, but you do have to leave a clever comment/ family law blog idea to WIN!

 Do you need an attorney?
 Yes.
 Will the Court give you one?
 Probably not.

-Matthew Thompson is a Divorce and Appeals lawyer in Mississippi.
+Matthew Thompson is a Family Law attorney in Mississippi.